truth-josstice/dev1002_assessment03/README.md

-# Climbing Tracker of Truth and Josstice!
+# Climbing Tracker of Truth and Josstice

 ![An example image of a bouldering wall](./assets/images/Bouldering.jpg)